dunamismax/dunamismax/README.md

   </a>
 </p>

-This repository serves as both a comprehensive reference implementation and a ready-to-clone template, featuring:
+**Production-Ready GitHub Template** - This repository serves as a comprehensive template for building modern web applications.
+Click the green "Use this template" button to instantly bootstrap your own full-stack Rust web application with all the production-grade infrastructure already configured.
+This template features:

 - **Complete Authentication System** - User registration, login, JWT tokens, protected routes
 - **Modern Web Architecture** - Component-based frontend, RESTful API, type-safe contracts